-One of the most important things you can do is to put the UP filter first.
-This helps you know what’s working and what’s not.
-You don’t want to spend resources filtering out answers that are down.
+Put "Up" first.
+One of the most important things you can do is put the Up filter first.
+This helps you know what is working and what is not.
+You do not want to spend resources filtering out answers that are down.